-At that time, I could already envision what I will be doing for the next few days – see the Ganges River, endure the long overnight train ride to Agra, touch the intricate marble inlays at the Taj Mahal, see a famous stepwell in Rajasthan, among the many other items in my weekend bucket list.
+At that time, I could already envision what I would be doing for the next few days – see the Ganges River, endure the long overnight train ride to Agra, touch the intricate marble inlays at the Taj Mahal, see a famous stepwell in Rajasthan, among the many other items in my weekend bucket list.

 I then retraced my steps around the airport.
-I narrowed down my search to the last few places where I remember having my passport either in my hand or inside my clear envelope.
-When that did not also work, I finally asked for help from the first airport security that I saw.
+I narrowed my search to the last few places where I remember having my passport either in my hand or inside my clear envelope.
+When that did not work, I finally asked for help from the first airport security I saw.

 “Sir, I need your help.
 I have lost my passport.”